Seagate/cortx-motr/doc/HLD_of_Motr_Object_Index.rst

 - [R.M0.BACK-END.OBJECT-INDEX]: an object index allows back-end to locate an object by its fid

-- [R.M0.BACK-END.INDEXING]: back-end has mechanisms to build meta-data indices
+- [R.M0.BACK-END.INDEXING]: back-end has mechanisms to build metadata indices

 - [R.M0.LAYOUT.BY-REFERENCE]: file layouts are stored in file attributes by reference